jefferyharrell/Tagline-backend/README.md

 1. Ensure you have Python 3.12+ installed.
 2. Create a virtual environment: `python -m venv venv`
 3. Activate the environment: `source venv/bin/activate` (or `venv\Scripts\activate` on Windows)
+4. See [docs/database_setup.md](docs/database_setup.md) for full instructions on configuring and running the database.
-4. Install dependencies: `pip install -r requirements.txt`
+5. Install dependencies: `pip install -r requirements.txt`

 ## Running the Development Server